 - Contact your loan holder or servicer(s).
 You should use the National Student Loan Data System to determine the servicer(s) of your loan(s) and your total debt if you do not know this information.
 You will need your FSA ID to access your NSLDS records.
 You may also retrieve this information by calling 800-4FED-AID (1-800-433-3243).

-- Keep a copy of your forbearance request form, and follow up with your loan holder until your forbearance is granted or denied.
+- Keep a copy of your forbearance request and documentation, and follow up with your loan holder until your forbearance is granted or denied.

-- Do not stop making payments until you receive written notice that your forbearance is in effect.
+- Do NOT stop making payments until you receive notice from your loan holder or servicer that your forbearance is granted.

 - Know when your forbearance is scheduled to end and the date you must begin making payments again.